M-E-Rademaker/MyDesk/ToolCollection.md

 knowledge of HTML, CSS or JavaScript.
 The commands necessary to write basic and intermediate shiny application are surprisingly easy to learn, however, a working knowledge of JavaScript and HTML is probably very handy for more complex projects.
-As all the statistical work is done in [R][R], a proper knowledge of how to do things in [R][R] is required.
+As all the computational work is done in [R][R], a proper knowledge of how to do things in [R][R] is required.
 While [Shiny][Shiny] is by no means confined to visualization, it is particularly helpful when combined with [ggplot2][ggplot2-git] to produce beautiful graphics that